-Disclosure Quantity Units Percentage of employees to whom the organization's anti- corruption policies and procedures have been communicated to 1,200 65% Percentage of business partners to whom the organization's anti-corruption policies and procedures have been communicated to All suppliers and service providers 100 % Percentage of directors and management that have received anti-corruption training 9 100% Percentage of employees that have received anti-corruption training 1200 65%
+Disclosure Quantity Units Percentage of employees to whom the organization's anti- corruption policies and procedures have been communicated to 1,200 65% Percentage of business partners to whom the organization's All suppliers anti-corruption policies and procedures have been and service 100 % communicated to providers Percentage of directors and management that have received 9 100% anti-corruption training 9 10076 Percentage of employees that have received anti-corruption 1200 65% training 1200 0370

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
 Management Approach Impact on cost of production or cost of doing business and the morale of employees; occurs in the supply chain.
 Shareholders, employees, suppliers Whistleblower policy Conflict of Interest Policy Related Party Transactions Policy Code of Conduct and Business Ethics Suppliers Handbook What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach Dishonesty in the procurement process affects cost of production, profitability, and morale of the employees.
-Shareholders, employees, suppliers, government Whistleblower policy Conflict of Interest Policy Related Party Transactions Policy Code of Conduct and Business Ethics Suppliers Handbook What are the Opportunity/ies Identified?
+Management Approach Dishonesty in the procurement process affects cost of production, profitability, and morale of the employees. nt process affects employees, suppliers, Confl. duction, government Relationed Code Ethics Whistleblower policy Conflict of Interest Policy Related Party Transactions Policy Code of Conduct and Business Ethics Suppliers Handbook What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach Measures to prevent corruption help bring down cost of doing business and improve quality of materials Shareholders, employees, suppliers Code of Conduct and Business Ethics Suppliers Handbook